 In reality Darrow moved to Chicago and after a slow start became corporation counsel for the city of Chicago.
 After 2-3 years he went to work for the Chicago and North-Western Railway Company as general attorney.
 When he left this employer it was not simply to defend Eugene Debs, but because he (Darrow) felt uncomfortable working for the employers when he was (according to his own account) wholeheartedly in sympathy with the workers.
 Moreover Darrow did not give up his generous salary when he resigned - he only gave up half of his generous salary:

-What the mythmakers also tend to conveniently overlook is the seamier side of Darrow's career which doesn't fit so neatly into the carefully nurtured myth of Darrow as "champion of the underdog" and "attorney for the damned."
+What the myth makers also tend to conveniently overlook is the seamier side of Darrow's career which doesn't fit so neatly into the carefully nurtured myth of Darrow as "champion of the underdog" and "attorney for the damned."
 The Darrow for whom, as one biographer puts it: "Ends matter[ed] more than means."

-In 1912, in Los Angeles, for example, Darrow himself went through two trials where he was both the defense lawyer and the defendant - on two counts of attempting to bribe jurors in the union-related murder case in which he was, as usual, counsel for the defense.
+In 1912, in Los Angeles, for example, Darrow himself went through two trials where he was both the defense lawyer and the defendant - on two counts of attempting to bribe jurors in the union-related murder case in which he had been, as usual, counsel for the defense.
 In response to the first charge Darrow told the jury:

 And at that first trial the verdict was in Darrow's favour, though it is now generally accepted - even by Darrowphiles - that he was in fact guilty on both counts, plus other similar activities that he was never charged with.
 At the second trial Darrow proved less able to "soft soap" his way out of trouble, and the proceedings ended with a hung jury.
 But although Darrow escaped being convicted, he certainly didn't escape the consequences of his actions.